 -

-Room rental in Amsterdam: a landlord requested 4 months’ deposit.
-After intervention by our lawyers, this was reduced to 1 month, as the original demand was unreasonable.
+Room rental in Amsterdam: a landlord demanded 4 months’ deposit.
+After intervention by our lawyers, this was reduced to 1 month because the original demand was unreasonable.

 -